 - If a student plagiarizes a second time, the instructor may use discretion regarding the best course of action. - The instructor may choose to provide the student with an additional opportunity to learn from the experience.
-The student may be allowed to revise the assignment after receiving explicit feedback from the instructor and viewing the Turnitin report available on the assignment page in Populi. - The instructor may choose not to provide the student with an additional opportunity to learn from the experience.
+The student may be allowed to revise the assignment after receiving explicit feedback from the instructor. - The instructor may choose not to provide the student with an additional opportunity to learn from the experience.
 In this case, the student will not be allowed to revise the assignment and will receive a "zero." - The instructor will provide the Vice President for Academics with evidence of the plagiarized content. - The Vice President for Academics will add a disciplinary note to the student's file stating that evidence of plagiarism was detected on a course assignment. - The Vice President for Academics will notify the student of his or her potential failure in the course if plagiarized content continues to be present in future academic submissions. - The Vice President for Academics will notify the student's instructor of the course of action that was taken.